jbramburger/rigged_poincare/README.md

   - Identification of related spectral maxima near $2\pi/7$, $4\pi/7$, and $6\pi/7$, with the $6\pi/7$ component dominant.
   - Construction of a seven-region transport model with the progression $R_j\mapsto R_{j+3}\pmod 7$.
   - Robustness tests across smoothing parameters and analysis of transport errors near the low-modulus skeleton.

+- **Supplementary Forced Van der Pol Oscillator (`vanderpol.m`)**
+  - Analysis of a periodically forced Van der Pol oscillator using a stroboscopic Poincaré map.
+  - Computation of the riggedDMD spectral density and a generalized eigenfunction near $0.81\pi$.
+  - Examination of phase-transport branches and their organization on the Poincaré section.
+  - Analysis of low-modulus defect regions, their return statistics, and their transition dynamics.
+  - Included as a record of additional numerical tests; this example does not appear in the paper.

 ---